GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Raspbian-(Raspberry-Pi).md

 These instructions are for Raspbian (Raspberry Pi) compiled with vfp and hard floating point.

-## Download and run binaries
+## Download and configure SocialVPN

-1. Download groupvpn/socialvpn and extract for Linux
+1. Download groupvpn/socialvpn and extract for Raspberry Pi

     ```bash
     wget -O ipop-rpi.tgz http://www.acis.ufl.edu/~ptony82/ipop/ipop-rpi.tgz